stuartshay/terraform-azure-modules/.github/instructions/memory.instruction.md

 - Fix implemented: In `.github/workflows/terraform.yml`, added `cli_config_credentials_token: ${{ secrets.TF_API_TOKEN }}` to setup-terraform step, plus an explicit verification step hitting `https://app.terraform.io/api/v2/organizations/$TF_CLOUD_ORGANIZATION` with the token to fail fast if invalid.
 Also enforced `-input=false` during init.
 - Manual trigger: Added `workflow_dispatch` to the workflow so runs can be started manually from the Actions tab for on-demand validation.
  - Pre-commit workflow parity: Updated `.github/workflows/pre-commit.yml` to configure HCP Terraform auth with `hashicorp/setup-terraform@v3` using `cli_config_credentials_token: ${{ secrets.TF_API_TOKEN }}`, added a verification step using curl against the organizations endpoint, and exported `TF_TOKEN_app_terraform_io` into `$GITHUB_ENV` so hooks like terraform-docs, tflint, and any terraform init during docs generation can access private modules.
 Avoided using `secrets` in `if:` conditions to satisfy actionlint; used script-level checks instead.
+- Pre-commit workflow CI failure: Checkov bug/version drift caused CI failures; root cause was unpinned Checkov version.
+Solution: Pin Checkov to 3.2.456 in workflow, add comments for maintainers, robustify workflow.
+Fix is committed, pushed, and in open PR.
+Workflow is robust, up to date, and follows best practices for reproducibility and error handling.

 ## Dependabot & Private Registry (Aug 2025)
 - Dependabot now configured to access HCP Terraform private registry via `registries`: